A Method of the Quasidifferential Descent in a Problem of Bringing a Nonsmooth System from One Point to Another: Quasidifferential Descent Method

-Now give a lemma with a more general but less clear (compared to the previous lemma) condition which also guarantees that the function $L(t)$ obtained via piecewise-linear interpolation of the sought function $p \in L_{\infty}[0, T]$ converges to this function in the space $L_2[0, T]$.
+Now give a lemma with a more general but less clear (compared to Lemma~\ref{lm5.5.1}) condition also guaranteeing that the function $\mathcal L(t)$ obtained via piecewise-linear interpolation of the sought function $\mathcal G \in L^{\infty}_1[0, T]$ converges to it in the space $L^2_1[0, T]$.